Glengolly Bed and Breakfast

 Martin likes to train his pups himself and they are either bred by him or bought at around eight weeks old.
 Training begins when the pups are a few months old although this can vary from dog to dog, depending on their ability.
 When time permits Martin competes in local sheepdog trials with varying degrees of success!

+It’s not all work and no play for the collies, they enjoy long walks in the hill or on the beach.
 You can meet all the dogs and see them at work (or play) if you wish, when you stay with us.

 For more information about the area visit the Durness web site www.durness.org